terraform-provider-openstack/terraform-provider-openstack/docs/resources/containerinfra_cluster_v1.md

 * `master_count` - (Optional) The number of master nodes for the cluster.
     Changing this creates a new cluster.

+* `master_lb_enabled` - (Optional) Indicates whether to create a load balancer for the master nodes.
+Changing this creates a new cluster.

 * `node_count` - (Optional) The number of nodes for the cluster.

 * `fixed_network` - (Optional) The fixed network that will be attached to the